Royal Caribbean fleet

 - Radiance Of The Seas (home-ports Sydney Australia, Auckland NZ, Vancouver BC Canada) operates on round-trips to Queensland, New Zealand and South Pacific Islands (Fiji, New Caledonia, Vanuatu).
 REPOSITIONING (through Hawaii): The ship is relocated for the summer Alaskan cruise season from Australia to Canada (and reverse) through Hawaii.
 2017 Alaska cruises between Vancouver and Seward.
 During 2017-2018 season Radiance of the Seas will focus on Australia and New Zealand voyages.

 - Rhapsody Of The Seas (home-ports Santos Brazil, Venice Italy, Tampa Florida) operates on round-trips in South America (Brazil, Argentina, Uruguay), Mediterranea itineraries in Europe (out of Venice during summer - Greece, Turkey, Adriatic Sea) and out of Tampa to Western Caribbean (Costa Maya and Cozumel Mexico, Belize, Roatan Honduras, Grand Cayman).
 In 2017 Radiance of the Seas will run new 7-night cruises in Alaska.
-The ship will operate out of Cape Liberty Cruise Port (Bayonne, New Jersey) in 2017, together with Anthem of the Seas.
-Rhapsody will offer 7-night voyages to the Bahamas throughout 2017 summer and will return to her seasonal Tampa trips for winter 2017-2018.
+The ship will not operate out of Cape Liberty Cruise Port (Bayonne, New Jersey) in 2017, together with Anthem of the Seas, as previously announced.
+As a result of the switch, the previously scheduled sailings of Rhapsody of the Seas from Cape Liberty have been canceled.
+The vessel will still boast a full schedule of roundtrip cruises from Tampa in fall 2016 and winter 2017 as planned, but after that Rhapsody will reposition to Venice, Italy (rather than Cape Liberty) for her summer season of Mediterranean cruises, beginning May 2017 through October.
+The ship will return to Tampa in November 2017.

 - Serenade Of The Seas (home-ports Fort Lauderdale / Port Everglades FL, Copenhagen Denmark, Stockholm Sweden) operates on round-trips to Southern Caribbean (BVI, St Kitts, Dominica, Antigua, St Maarten).
 REPOSITIONING (Transatlantic): During summer, the ship operates in Europe (baltic Sea) on round-trips out of Demmark and Sweden to Norwegian Fjords and Scandinavia and Russia.
 In 2017 Serenade will explore Northern Europe.
 In 2017-2018 Serenade of the Seas will offer 10- and 11-night cruises to destinations including Ponce, Puerto Rico.